 Bury water tower was built in 1952 and a new Police Station was built in 1964.
 Bury St Edmunds Art Gallery opened in 1972.
 A new District Hospital opened in bury St Edmunds 1974.
 Also in 1974 Bury St Edmunds lost its position as Suffolk’s county town.

 A new Sports Centre was built in Bury St Edmunds in 1975.
 A new Fire Station was built in 1987.
 Also in 1987, a Tourist Information Centre opened.
 Manor House Museum opened in 1993.

 A sugar beet factory was built in Bury St Edmunds in 1925.
 From the 1950s industrial estates were built in Bury St Edmunds to attract new industries.
 However, brewing is still a thriving industry in Bury St Edmunds.

-An Internet Bench opened in 2001.
 The Arc Shopping Centre opened in 2009 and Abbeygate Sixth Form College opened in 2019.
-In 2022 the population of Bury St Edmunds is 35,000.
+In 2022 the population of Bury St Edmunds was 35,000.